 Just like the neck tag, these changed a lot of times as well throughout the existence of Burberry, and we are going to compare two similar wash tags that differ in just a few inscriptions on the lower side of this step.

 First off, we’d like to mention that not every Burberry coat will have this piece, but we’ve started with it because on most of the newer coats, this tag is the first one, and this is the very first thing you’ll see when you got to the wash tags.

-In the image with the fake vs real Burberry coats above, we have pointed out how there are three flaws on the fake tag.
+In the image with the fake vs real Burberry coats above, we have pointed out how there are three flaws in the fake tag:

-As you can see, we’ve spotted three main flaws on the fake Burberry coat’s wash tag, and this time we’re talking about the upper, main piece of the wash tag that’s in the background of the label which we’ve previously inspected together.
+As you can see, we’ve spotted three main flaws on the fake Burberry coat’s wash tag:

 On the other hand, the legit Burberry coat’s “BURBERRY” main text looks thinner, wider and more stretched than the fake coat’s text, and the real deal has its letters with more distance in-between, therefore having a higher kerning than the characters on the fake coat.

-Lastly, on the bottom side of the wash tag, the real coat’s text should look a bit thicker than the text seen on the upper side of the wash tag, and the fake coat’s text actually looks thinner than what it should be like.
+Lastly, on the bottom side of the wash tag, the real coat’s text should look a bit thicker than the text seen on the upper side of the wash tag, and the fake coat’s text actually looks thinner than it should be.

 Now, let’s have a quick look at a few other authentic wash tags.

 On the left side of the image, you’ll see the legitimate Burberry wash tag of an item manufactured in Italy, and on the right side, there’s another one from England.